open/close all folders

 - Ki Oshiro of General Protection Fault, the result of her Chinese mother winning a bet against Ki's Japanese father, and getting to name her.

 - Kimiko "Kim" Ross of Dresden Codak was born Kimiko Kusanagi, but changed her surname to her mother's after she died and her dad vanished from her life.
-She usually just goes by "Kim" since she's uncomfortable with her Japanese heritage.
+She usually just goes by "Kim" since she's uncomfortable with her Japanese heritage, only to find out her father was actually Korean and born Kim Young-Soo, meaning she's unintentionally been using his real name as her own.

 - In IMDb, German actor Mario Adorf is described this way.